-The Williams Research Center of The Historic New Orleans Collection offers an unparalleled wealth of research materials relating to the Battle of New Orleans and the War of 1812 in the South, including personal and official records.
+The Williams Research Center (WRC) of The Historic New Orleans Collection offers an unparalleled wealth of research materials relating to the Battle of New Orleans and the War of 1812 in the South, including personal and official records.
 Original documents and artworks, rare books, prints, and pamphlets, as well as maps and plans, collectively tell the story of one of the greatest military upsets of all time.
-The conflict had been a particular interest of The Collection's founder, General L. Kemper Williams, who began collecting Battle memorabilia in the 1930s.
-After his death in 1971, The Collection continued to build on its impressive holdings, most recently with the acquisitions of the extensive William C. Cook War of 1812 in the South Collection, and the Arsène Lacarriere Latour Archive.
-These important collections, listed in the manuscripts section below, are now available to researchers and interested members of the public at the Williams Research Center in New Orleans.
+The conflict had been a particular interest of The Collection's founder, General L. Kemper Williams, who began collecting memorabilia of the battle in the 1930s.
+After his death in 1971, The Collection continued to build on its impressive holdings, most recently with the acquisitions of the extensive William C. Cook War of 1812 in the South Collection, and the Arsène Lacarrière Latour Archive.
+These important collections, listed in the manuscripts section below, are now available to researchers and interested members of the public at the WRC in New Orleans.

-This research pathfinder is designed to be a starting point for research on the Battle of New Orleans at the Williams Research Center.
+This pathfinder is designed to be a starting point for research on the Battle of New Orleans at the WRC.
 It is your guide to the diverse materials available for study.
-Simply click on any of the three broad categories to see detailed lists and descriptions.
-Specific terms within these lists can be searched by using the "Find" command in your browser's Edit menu (or use key command Control + F).
+The pathfinder is divided into the following three broad categories.

 Highlights in our Collections

 Researchers and military history enthusiasts will find many rare and unique items and documents at The Historic New Orleans Collection.
-In particular, the recently acquired William C. Cook War of 1812 in the South Collection contains a wealth of original documents, artworks, and rare prints, including the largest extant collection of so-called "Coffin Broadsides" that vilified Jackson during his 1828 presidential campaign for his execution of six militia men for desertion in 1815.
-The Arsène Lacarriere Latour Archive consists of important notes and copied correspondence used by Latour as he wrote the first historical account of the West Florida war, published in 1816.
+In particular, the William C. Cook War of 1812 in the South Collection contains a wealth of original documents, artworks, and rare prints, including the largest extant collection of so-called “Coffin Broadsides” that vilified Jackson during his 1828 presidential campaign for his execution of six militiamen for desertion in 1815.
+The Arsène Lacarrière Latour Archive consists of important notes and copied correspondence used by Latour as he wrote the first historical account of the West Florida war, published in 1816.
 There are many other document collections that provide eyewitness accounts of the Battle of New Orleans.
-Finally, numerous maps and artworks document the war visually, providing a beautiful--and sometimes terrible--glimpse of the events of December 1814-January 1815.
+Finally, numerous maps and artworks document the war visually, providing a beautiful—and sometimes terrible—glimpse of the events of December 1814 through January 1815.

-Additional resources can be found in our searchable online catalogue.
+Additional resources can be found in our searchable online catalog.

 Recent Exhibitions on the Battle

-The Historic New Orleans Collection recently mounted two exhibitions drawing on our own resources, as well as private collections.
-A documentary exhibit on the British force was held at the Williams Research Center in 2004-05.
-A much larger exhibition titled The Terrible & the Brave: The Battles for New Orleans, 1814-15 was featured at The Collection's museum at 533 Royal St.; the online exhibition catalogue is available here.
-The short video documentary by filmmaker Walter Williams featured in the exhibition is now available in streaming format here.
+Andrew Jackson: Hero of New Orleans, focusing on the famous general and his career after to the battle, was on view from November 2014 to March 2015.
+In 2005, an exhibition titled The Terrible and the Brave: The Battles for New Orleans, 1814–15 was featured at The Collection’s museum at 533 Royal Street.
+A short video documentary by filmmaker Walter Williams featured in the exhibition is now available in streaming format here.

 Battle of New Orleans Timeline